New information requirements for the validation of planning applications by Local Authorities.

 For further guidance on the "national list" and the adopted "local list" please refer to the list of documents below.

-Further guidance can also be found by visiting the Department Of Communities And Local Government website by clicking on the Offsite Links menu on this page.
+Further guidance can also be found by visiting the Department Of Communities And Local Government website.

 Critical Dimensions and a Recognised Metric Scale